xAbhidhar/House-price-prediction/README.md

 # House-price-prediction
+This project involves the prediction of house pricing using the Boston hosuing dataset.

 ## Dataset
 Each record in the database describes a Boston suburb or town.
 The data was drawn from the Boston Standard Metropolitan Statistical Area (SMSA) in 1970.
 The attributes are deﬁned as follows (taken from the UCI Machine Learning Repository1):
 CRIM: per capita crime rate by town